beepscore/ShuffleSwift/README.md

 Given three strings, write a method to test if shuffledString is a valid "shuffle" of string0 and string1.
 This app started as Java "ShuffleAndroid".
 Then ported to Objective-C "Shuffle.app".
-Now port to Swift as ShuffleSwift.app".
+Then ported to Swift as ShuffleSwift.app".

 # References
 Java ShuffleAndroid by Steve Baker Beepscore LLC